 So I had this one whole day where I did not oblige myself to run that much of errands – just the usual dusting and sweeping off dirt.
 I was feeling a little hyper most of the time on that day so I figured out I want to make something that requires more time than the usual.

-After taking a shower and get dressed, I prepared all the ingredients and equipments I need.
+After taking a shower and get dressed, I prepared all the ingredients and equipment I need.
 While dealing with the flour to make the crust, I was using a pasty mixer.
 As I was mixing, the pasty mixer slid down because I was holding it on the handle only.
 You know what happened – I got flour all over my shirt and on the floor.
-I got flour powder after I took a shower, that’s great! 😀 After having flour powder, I decided to hold the pasty mixer on the handle with my thumb on the side and carefully mixed it.
+I got flour powder after I took a shower, that’s great! 😀 After having flour powder, I decided to hold the pastry mixer on the handle with my thumb on the side and carefully mixed it.
 I was so grateful that I finished mixing without showering with flour.
 Well, I don’t usually get flour all over me… just this time.
-Uhm, only when I am dealing something with crust.
+Uhm, only when I am dealing something with a crust.

 While filling the crust, I got really bored.
 You know me – I don’t want to make the same thing for a long time.
 Sitting (or standing in my case), holding the crust to put the filling, and seal.
 Repeat.
 Before I lose my sanity with boredom, I noticed that MP3 player was turned off.
 So, I turned it on and continued with the process.
 At least the music helped to keep me sane while filling the remaining crust. 😀